 Once they respond, send them a URL link to your song on Spotify.

 Finally, submit any other information requested by the editor as well as links or contact info.

 Once you submit your music, wait for their reply!

 Note: in many cases, playlist curators charge for their services.

-How do you pitch to editors on Spotify after release?
+How Do You pitch to editors on Spotify after release?

-Spotify playlist curators generally look at large independently on Spotify playlist as inspiration for brand new music.
+Playlist curators generally look at large independently on Spotify playlist as inspiration for brand new music.

 They directly add those songs onto Editorial playlists.

-Don't neglect good quality stream data
+Don't neglect good quality stream Data

 You also need good algorithmic data, that signals to editors that your song is good.